 Title: TeamPage 7.0

 Welcome to TeamPage 7.0!
 This is a very important release for TeamPage customers and Traction Software.
 TeamPage 7.0 includes a deep refresh and review of core TeamPage components as well as major updates to foundational Java, Solar search, Jetty, Microsoft Entra ID and other libraries.
 Elements of this release have been planned, implemented, and production tested in Traction Software Support and other servers over the past year.
-There are too many improvements in this release of TeamPage to describe each of them in detail, but this article covers the most important changes.
-Here are a few highlights:
+There are many changes, large and small; here are a few highlights:

 Please read on for further details.
 See the Upgrading section below for TeamPage Cloud and on premises TeamPage upgrade information.